soulaymaneabiadou/weather-pro/README.md

 # Weather PRO

-## ABOUT:

-A weather app built in React using the DarkSky and Google Geolocation APIs
+A weather app built in React.

 It was built using the following:

 - React JS
+- Context API
+- Reactstrap
+- Bootstrap
 - Dark Sky API
+- React-ChartJS-2
-- Google Geolocation API
+- ChartJS

-## Scripts:
+## SCRIPTS:

 ```
 npm install // to install the dependencies listed in the package.json file.
 npm start   // to start the development server
 ```

+## NOTES:

+Please note that this is a simple weather app that is using the Dark Sky API for development purposes only.
+The API Key is not available to the public.
+In order to use this APP, you need to get an API KEY from Dark Sky